wonder-mice/zf_log/README.md

 have a small overhead of compare operaion and conditional jump.
 Arguments will not be evaluated and no function call will be performed.
 But it makes little sense to talk about performance when the log statement actually writes something to the log.
-In that case the library only tries to minimize the code size that will be generated for each log statement (compare operation, arguments evaluation and a function call).
+In that case the library only tries to minimize the size of code that will be generated for each log statement (compare operation, arguments evaluation and a function call).

-By default log messages are written to the stderr, but it's possible to set custom output function.
-Library also has an optional built-in support for the following output facilities:
+By default log messages are written to the stderr, but it is also possible to set custom output function.
+Library has an optional built-in support for the following output facilities:
-* Android log
+* Android Log (android/log.h)
-* Apple System Log
+* Apple System Log (asl.h)

 Examples
 --------